Arena-Rosnav/.github/docs/packages/task_generator.md

 # Task Generator

-The task generator is a major part of the _Arena Benchmark_ infrastructure.
+The task generator is a major part of the _Arena Rosnav_ infrastructure.
 The main tasks of this package are:

 - Create and manager dynamic and static obstacles
 - Create new goals and starting positions for every robot in the simulation